scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 the MPI ranks over time.
 The MPI ranks execute the STFT and analysis kernels, the figures only show the time where analysis kernels are executed.
 All three scenarios show a low usage of available MPI ranks, approximately 16 - 20 in the beginning of the run.
 After all time chunks are dequeued and Fourier transformed, all available MPI ranks are used.
 Color encodes the different analysis kernels.
-For example, green bars show time time at which a cross-correlation kernel is executed.
+For example, green bars show time at which a cross-correlation kernel is executed.
 The majority of the compuation time is consumed by cross-correlation kernels.
 This observation agrees with the performance analysis that showed that the cross-correlation kernel is the most time consuming.